 In ranch riding classes, the horse is shown individually in pattern work and is judged on the precision of the pattern maneuvers and the horse’s movements.
-The horse should simulate a horse riding and working outside the confines of an arena.
-The horse should execute the maneuvers at a forward ground-covering pace.

 As for rein length, the rider should have light rein contact.
 Draped reins will be penalised.